Experiential learning resources for the innovative educator

 4) Publish the Final Product:

 Implementing authentic experiences in your curriculum does not have to be chaotic or extra work.
-Even student-led learning can have structure and SHOULD be teacher facilitated not directed.
+Even student-led learning can have structure and should be teacher-facilitated not teacher-directed.

-Follow Experiential Learning Depot on Facebook, Pinterest and Instagram for more on experiential education, and check out my shop for experiential learning resources.
+Follow Experiential Learning Depot on Pinterest, Youtube, and Instagram for more on experiential education, and check out my shop for experiential learning resources.